csinva/imodels/readme.md

 ## imodels overview

 Modern machine-learning models are increasingly complex, often making them difficult to interpret.
 This package provides a simple interface for fitting and using state-of-the-art interpretable models, all compatible with scikit-learn.
 These models can often replace black-box models (e.g. random forests) with simpler models (e.g. rule lists) while improving interpretability and computational efficiency, all without sacrificing predictive accuracy!

-**Usage**: Simply import a classifier or regressor and use the `fit` and `predict` methods, same as standard scikit-learn models.
+Simply import a classifier or regressor and use the `fit` and `predict` methods, same as standard scikit-learn models.

 ```python
 from imodels import BayesianRuleListClassifier, GreedyRuleListClassifier, SkopeRulesClassifier # see more models below